DoctorRyner/horoscopeScanner/README.md

                             .replace (/\..+/, '')
    , horoscope = new Horoscope (today, horoscopeSigns)
 ```
-Not only JS doesn't have built in realisation of `chunksOf`, it requires as to devide our code on pieces without any reason, of course you can write it without deviding but in that case you will need to switch from left to right and vice versa chaining of functions in a one expression
+Not only JS doesn't have built in realisation of `chunksOf`, it requires us to devide our code on pieces without any reason, of course you can write it without deviding but in that case you will need to switch from left to right and vice versa chaining of functions in a one expression

 Also you can rewrite it in imperative way using loop statements and etc, that probably would perform better but would become absolutely unreadable